gitBugD/DAI_HTTP_infra/README.md

 volumes:
 - "/var/run/docker.sock:/var/run/docker.sock:ro"

-I also needed to add some extra-parameters to each of he other services:
+I also needed to add some extra-parameters to each of the other services:
 - instead of "ports:..." now there is "expose:...", because the ports are already opened by the traefix service.
 - a new section "labels" is added with the following content:
   - "traefik.enable=true" -> to enable trafik for the service